HELPMEEADICE/CiRCLE-Online/README.md

 ## FAQ (Featuring the Band)

 **Q: Why does my character never reply?**
-A: Check `group_reply_probability` in config (default 0.3).
+A: Check `dispatcher_preset` in config.
+Use "enthusiastic" for maximum responsiveness, or enable `supreme_power` to override all cooldowns.
 Or maybe Arisa is just ignoring you — it's in-character.

 **Q: Can I add my own characters?**
 A: Yes!
 Create a directory under `characters/` with a `soul.md` file.
 The directory name becomes the character name.
 Then call `POST /api/reload-characters` or restart.
 No need to sacrifice a guitar pick to the elder gods.